Peter Shelley: Career

-Born in London, Shelley entered the UK music industry in 1965, working initially as a song plugger with the music publisher, Chappell & Co.
+Born in London, Shelley entered the British music industry in 1965, working initially as a song plugger with the music publisher Chappell & Co.
 He then joined EMI as personal assistant to their chief songwriter/record producer Norman Newell, his responsibilities covering various aspects of music co-ordination, production and administration.
 He supervised several minor recording sessions for Newell at EMI's Abbey Road Studios, so learning the basics of record production.

 He later joined Decca Records as a talent scout, discovering for the label Amen Corner, Ten Years After, and Giles, Giles and Fripp, the nucleus of a band later to be called King Crimson.
 At Decca, Shelley worked with Dick Rowe and Ivor Raymonde and eventually began to write and produce for the company.
 He left Decca in 1968 to become an independent writer/producer, working with other writers such as Ben Findon and Marty Wilde.
 He had several minor European single hits during this period.

 In 1973, Shelley co-founded Magnet Records with Michael Levy.
 Shelley's role was that of director of A&R and Levy's as president/general manager/administrator.
 Shelley wrote, produced and sang on Magnet's first release, Alvin Stardust's "My Coo Ca Choo", which reached No. 2 in the UK Singles Chart and No. 1 in many other countries including Australia where it became the biggest chart seller of 1974, staying at the top slot for seven weeks.